ZhangGWU/LYC_CHC/README.md

 ```
 This generate doubleFiltered_variants.mpgl

+###### You want to do another round of filtering if your genome assembly is a de novo assembly, in this filtering step, you are reducing the degree of linkage disequilibrium by only selection one locus per scaffold.
+Following the steps in [NextGenNotes_v4_2019.pdf](NextGenNotes_v4_2019.pdf).

 #### Transform the genotype likelihood files into a genotype matrix (point estimate of genotype)
 This is the code file mpgl2peg.sh